Amazing impact of exercise in patients with advanced oesophageal cancer

 The research is being carried out alongside Oesophago-Gastric surgeons Dr Charles Rayner and Mr Abbassi-Ghadi at The Royal Surrey County Hospital.
 Patients with oesophageal cancer who are due to have their tumours removed following chemotherapy treatment will be recruited onto the study.

 Patients recruited to the study will undertake an intensive exercise programme alongside their chemotherapy treatment, before they have their operation to remove their tumour.
 The study will investigate whether this exercise will result in the patient recruiting more immune cells into their tumour to increase tumour killing and death.
-The study will last four years and if the results are positive could provide significant justification for introducing ‘personalised’ exercise programmes to improve immunotherapeutic treatment outcomes in cancer patients.
+The study will last four years and if the results are positive could provide significant justification for introducing ‘personalised’ exercise programmes to improve immunotherapeutic treatment outcomes in cancer patients, as well as empowering patients to help themselves fight their cancer “.

 Excitingly, all signs of the cancer disappeared in the first patient who completed the exercise training programme during their pre-surgery chemotherapy.